 Welcome to Chile, and Arica.
 This is right on the border, and you must pass through.
+It’s also the place to come if you’re in Arequipa, and need to do a visa run.
 If you spend a few nights, there is a pleasant enough downtown area, with colorful cafes and restaurants (pictured above).
 If you are coming from Peru, and headed to Atacama next, there is a good night bus from here, offered by Turbus.
 If you are headed to the Santiago vicinity next, I think Iquique, about 6 hours south, is actually a better spot to hang for a few days.
 At any rate, if you spend a little time in Arica, I’ve got you covered with a few cafes here.

 If you are coming from Peru, get ready for some serious price shock, especially on taxis and eating out.
 Say goodbye to those huge almuerzos for 3 bucks.
 On the bright side, almost all movies are shown in English, drivers let you cross the street, and don’t even get me started about the Chilenos and their fiestas!